GS1Brasil/HCHorizontalCommunication/README.md

 If you believe that you can cooperate with us, please stay in touch with us using the following contact below.

 Please if you have any doubt, please send message to ricardo.melo@gs1br.org..

+## Check out the Version 1.0

+Access the current version of the Spec in the link below.

+[Version 1.0] (V1.0/Readme.md)